Darkmyr/Skim/README.md

-# SmartWatch
+# Skim

-SmartWatch is an alternative to wix/wml or symlinks for use in real time development of dependencies.
+Skim is an alternative to wix/wml or symlinks for use in real time development of dependencies.

 In simple terms, it watches a directory and copies its contents to a new directory